Weiron Tan: German Formula 3

-2014 saw Weiron move up to the ATS Formel 3 Cup with Van Amersfoort Racing.
+2014 saw Tan move up to the ATS Formel 3 Cup with Van Amersfoort Racing.
 The start of the season proved challenging as he acclimatised to the new series and car, but he rounded out the year with a string of strong results, including five podium finishes and two race wins towards the end of the season finishing fifth overall.

 Pro Mazda Championship

 Ahead of the 2015 season, Tan made the move to the United States to compete in the Pro Mazda Championship with Andretti Autosport, a series which forms a major step in the Road to Indy programme.
 Ahead of the start of the season, he competed in the five-race Winterfest, a key learning opportunity for him to compete in the cars.
 He immediately impressed, scoring two dominant race wins and three second places on his way to taking vice-champion honours.
 In the main series he had a successful rookie year, finishing fourth in the overall standings, scoring four victories and six podium finishes along the way.
-Weiron became the first ever Malaysian in history to win in the United States and on an oval race.
-He continues with the series in 2016, joining championship winning outfit Team Pelfrey, but only competed in the first two rounds.
+Tan became the first ever Malaysian in history to win in the United States and on an oval race.
+He continued with the series in 2016, joining championship winning outfit Team Pelfrey, but only competed in the first two rounds.